Dennis L. Riley

-Dennis L. Riley (born September 13, 1945) is an American Democratic Party politician who served in the New Jersey General Assembly, where he represented the 4th Legislative District from 1980 to 1990.
+Dennis L. Riley (September 13, 1945 – May 24, 2023) was an American attorney and Democratic Party politician who served in the New Jersey General Assembly, where he represented the 4th Legislative District from 1980 to 1990.

 Personal life

-Born in Ottawa, Illinois on September 13, 1945, Riley was educated on the undergraduate level at Xavier University and the University of Cincinnati, receiving a J.D. degree in 1972 from the Rutgers School of Law–Camden.
+Born in Ottawa, Illinois on September 13, 1945, Riley moved as a child to Collingswood, New Jersey and attended Eustace Preparatory School.
+He was educated on the undergraduate level at Xavier University and the University of Cincinnati, receiving a J.D. degree in 1972 from the Rutgers School of Law–Camden.
 As a practicing lawyer, Riley was a partner at Riley and DiCamillo.
 In addition to serving as an assistant counsel to Camden County, Riley has represented zoning, planning, and rent control boards or served as a prosecutor in the municipalities of Chesilhurst, Clementon, Lindenwold and Winslow Township across Camden County.
 He had been appointed to serve on the planning board in Gloucester Township, New Jersey.

-He has a son, born in 1979.
+Riley was married to Yvonne Schultes, with whom he had a son, born in 1979.

+Riley died on May 24, 2023, at the age of 77.